 The JBA petitioner submitted an analysis entitled "JBMI-84A Census Decade-By-Decade Database."
-According to the petitioner, the people in the database were either the direct ancestors or relatives of the direct ancestors of current 84A members (JBA 9/15/2009 1930 Census Data, 1), and, according to the JBA petitioner, the analysis illustrates "the historical patterns of Juaneño occupation in San Juan Capistrano" (JBA 9/15/2009 1930 Census Data, 3).
+According to the JBA petitioner, the people in the database were either the direct ancestors or relatives of the direct ancestors of current 84A members (JBA 9/15/2009 1930 Census Data, 1),34 and the analysis illustrates "the historical patterns of Juaneño occupation in San Juan Capistrano" (JBA 9/15/2009 1930 Census Data, 3).
 The petitioner compiled the information from a number of records, including U.S. Federal censuses, the 1852 California State censuses, and numerous ecclesiastical records from San Juan Capistrano, as well as other missions.